Overview Of Membrane Processes

 The technology rivals many others in separating salts from solution.
 Rival methods include ion exchange, distillation and reverse osmosis.

-A very secure review article covers the benefits and limitations of electrodialysis in a number of applications (Strathmann, 2010).
+A very solid review article covers the benefits and limitations of electrodialysis in a number of applications (Strathmann, 2010).
 This includes electrodialytic water dissociation or continuous electrodeionization which are two related applications.

 Specific applications in the food industry include:-